 - The map shows the results for PFAS concentrations (as PFOS + PFHxS) measured against drinking water guidelines.
 For clarity, this map does not show any ecological or species protection triggers. - The map takes the results from each sample point (dots on the map) to infer or estimate PFAS concentration levels across all sampling zones.
 This is displayed in shades of purple to indicate levels of PFAS and whether they are under or over the drinking water guidelines. - This method of spatial interpolation is called Natural Neighbour interpolation and is useful for areas that have limited data, or data points at some distance from each other. - What this means is that our data model looked at the values at each groundwater sample point.
-The model then applied a weight to each value, based on adjacent sample points to estimate a total value for the area as a whole. - We have coloured each sample point in the shade of purple that represents if they are over or under drinking water guidelines to assist in interpreting the data presented on the map. - The map also includes results from the earlier sampling that CS Energy conducted on public land in January 2021. - It's important to note this map is a snapshot that represents the testing we've done to date (at 11 May 2021).
-If more testing is undertaken to add more data points to add to the map, the inferred PFAS concentration levels will change too which means the purple shading is likely to change over time.
+The model then applied a weight to each value, based on adjacent sample points to estimate a total value for the area as a whole. - We have coloured each sample point in the shade of purple that represents if they are over or under drinking water guidelines to assist in interpreting the data presented on the map. - The map also includes results from the earlier sampling that CS Energy conducted on public land in January 2021. - It's important to note this map is a snapshot that represents the testing we've done to date (at 1 December 2021).
+It includes results from second samples that have been taken on landholder property between September and December 2021. - If more testing is undertaken to add more data points to add to the map, the inferred PFAS concentration levels will change too which means the purple shading is likely to change over time. - There are some gaps in zone 6 because testing was not undertaken in these areas.